top of page

 The Fish River Canyon is the second largest canyon worldwide after the well known Grand Canyon in the USA.
 The history of some of the oldest rocks started over a billion years ago.
 Many animals have also managed to adapt to the conditions of this hostile environment like giraffe, zebra, leopard and the fascinating feral horses of the Namib.

-Benarrivati Africa Luxury Travel - Namibia - Twyfelfontein Rock
+Benarrivati Africa Luxury Travel Experts - Namibia - Twyfelfontein ancient rock engravings

 Twyfelfontein Rock Engravings